voidwyrm-2/biten/readme.md

 # Biten

-A utility for creating raw byte files.
+A utility for creating files based on byte specifications.
+Basically a reverse hex viewer.

 This is a successor to [Bytec](https://github.com/voidwyrm-2/bytec).